Ellen P. Carlin, D.V.M.

-Previously as Principal of Carlin Communications, Ellen provided consulting services including writing, editing, and provision of technical expertise in many areas of science and science policy.
-In 2013, she completed a fellowship with the U.S. Food and Drug Administration Center for Veterinary Medicine, working on data analysis and other aspects of antimicrobial resistance.
-Prior to that, she was senior professional staff with the U.S. House of Representatives Committee on Homeland Security (Peter T. King, NY), where for more than five years she handled medical preparedness, biodefense, and science and technology policy.
+Ellen previously served as Senior Health and Policy Specialist at EcoHealth Alliance, where she is now Research Fellow.
+She has for years provided consulting services in writing, editing, and provision of technical expertise, including as founding staff, Co-Director, and Senior Advisor to the Bipartisan Commission on Biodefense.
+In 2013, she completed a fellowship with the U.S. Food and Drug Administration Center for Veterinary Medicine on data analysis and other aspects of antimicrobial resistance.
+Prior to that, she was Senior Professional Staff with the U.S. House of Representatives Committee on Homeland Security (Peter T. King, NY), where for more than five years, she handled medical preparedness, biodefense, and science and technology policy.
 That position began as an American Veterinary Medical Association/American Association for the Advancement of Science fellowship.